 At the end of 2019, the company followed the chosen path and developed a deck with Braille font for the visually impaired.
 The universality and unification of people were expressed in a new bright symbol.

-A red line in the form of an oval represented the idea of unity.
-The figure personifies players sitting around the table—the continuity of the line talks about a joint activity that brings people together.
+A red oval line represented the idea of unity.
+The figure personifies players sitting around the table; the continuity of the line conveys a shared activity that brings people together.

-Bright yellow letters convey joy, warm relations, and a great mood that Uno gives.
+Bright yellow letters convey joy, warm relations, and the great mood that Uno gives.

 Font and Colors